escortcvh/gohugo-theme-ananke/content/products/outdoor.md

 # OUTDOOR & BIN CLEANER

-Deep cleaning and odour control of bins, bin rooms, pet areas, out-door furniture and BBQ areas.
+Deep cleaning and odour control of bins, bin rooms, pet areas, out-door furniture and braai areas.

 De-stains and deodorises by means of probiotic microbial activity